PixelStretchPro

 Why is the pixel stretch trend popular again?

 It cycles back every few years, and each return is fueled by easier tools.
-This wave is driven by phone apps that make the effect a few taps instead of a Photoshop project.
+This wave is driven by mobile apps that make the effect a few taps instead of a Photoshop project.